deepinsight/insightface/README.md

 ## Recent Update

+**`2018.06.14`**: There's a large scale Asian training dataset provided by Glint, see this [discussion](https://github.com/deepinsight/insightface/issues/256) for detail.

 **`2018.05.16`**: A new training dataset released [here](https://pan.baidu.com/s/1S6LJZGdqcZRle1vlcMzHOQ) which can easily achieve much better accuracy.
 See [discussion](https://github.com/deepinsight/insightface/issues/215) for detail.

 **`2018.04.23`**: Our implementation of [MobileFaceNet](https://arxiv.org/abs/1804.07573) is now available.
 Please set `--network y1` to use this lightweight but powerful backbone.